Social media can be very useful for small business, but can also do a lot of damage if not used properly.

-Why do I need a social media policy?
+Why do small businesses need a social media policy?

 Social media, when poorly handled, can be a disaster.
-A poorly constructed message (or, indeed, any kind of bad news) travels very fast over a medium like Twitter, and it is therefore important that you think carefully about anything said in your business’s name.
+A poorly constructed message travels very fast over a platform like Twitter, and it is therefore important that you think carefully about anything said in your business’s name.

 Many businesses have chosen to ban employees’ use of social media in the workplace, with some blocking access to the sites.
 This might seem like an obvious solution – but there are several reasons why this is potentially a very bad decision.

-Primarily, banning social media at work indicates to your workforce that you do not trust them.
+Firstly, banning social media at work indicates to your employees that you don’t trust them.
 If you feel the need to block these sites, you should instead be thinking about how you can motivate and inspire your employees to spend their time on work, rather than on Facebook.

-The idea, then, is not to ban social media – but instead to find a balance such that employees feel that they are being trusted, but are also not spending every minute of their working day hitting refresh on Facebook.
+For many small businesses, the best idea is not to ban social media, but instead to find a balance such that employees feel that they are being trusted, but are also not spending every minute of their working day hitting refresh on Facebook.

 What about messages in my business’s name?